marwahaha/datamap/courses/international-and-area-studies-(ias)-102-scope-and-methods-of-research-in-international-and-area-studies.md

 ---
 layout: course
-course-type: Method
 department: International and Area Studies (IAS)
 course: 102
+course-name: Scope and Methods of Research in International and Area Studies
 title: International and Area Studies (IAS) 102 Scope and Methods of Research in International and Area Studies
-course-name: Scope and Methods of Research in International and Area Studies
 units: 4
-prerequisites: Must intend to take DS H195 following semester
-tools:
+tools: nan
-description: Programming for numerical calculations, round-off error, approximation and interpolation, numerical quadrature, and solution of ordinary differential equations.
-Practice on the computer.
+description: Required prerequisite for all students intending to enroll in Development Studies H195 and Political Economy of Industrial Societies H195.
+Introduction to interdisciplinary research strategies for the collection, interpretation, and analysis of data.
+Course integrates the study of the fundamental theories of social science with the practical techniques of social science research methods.
+cluster: Social Science
 ---